 If someone says the word "modern" along with interior design, what do you envision?
+If you're having trouble seeing it clearly try experimenting with visualizer plus.
 Many people have very specific ideas about modern design and décor, and any kitchen described as a modern masterpiece is going to fit into their vision or understanding.
 However, it is possible to discuss modern kitchens with some general terms.
 This is because modern design in the kitchen does tend to have some persistent characteristics.

 Common Patterns in Modern Style